emsec/hal/README.md

 5. `make` to compile HAL
 6. `make install` (optionally) to install HAL

+## A few notes on Windows WSL
+You can try using HAL directly on Windows with the help of the most recent Ubuntu 20.04 subsystem.
+Install Ubuntu 20.04 with Windows subsystem and follow the installation instructions above.

+To get the HAL GUI appearing you need an XServer.
+Install `VcXsrv`(https://sourceforge.net/projects/vcxsrv/) and start `Xlaunch` on your Windows machine.
+Now go to Ubuntu 20.04 and start HAL with GUI support.
+In the following command we assume that the DISPLAY is at localhost:0, this needs to be adjusted on your machine.

+`export LIBGL_ALWAYS_INDIRECT=1; export DISPLAY=:0; hal -g`

+If you encounter an error try restarting the XServer and select `One Large Window`.

 ## CMake Options
 Using the CMake build system, your HAL build can be configured quite easily (by adding `-D<OPTION>=1` to the cmake command).